ethanimproving/Family-Ideas/Money/Cars/2021 Toyota Corolla/2021 Toyota Corolla LE.md

 | Odometer             | 153,165                  |

+Normally the warranty transitions to the new owner.

+Round Rock Toyota: (512) 244-6900

 Bought from NTX Power Sports and Cars 11261 Harry Hines Blvd, Dallas, tx, 75229 Monday-Saturday 10am-6pm Cell: 214-444-4493 Website: ntxcar.com from a nice girl named Amy from Nepal who is taking college courses for computer science.
 I asked for 12.5k including TTL and she accepted my first offer.